lojikil/carML/README.md

-# Overview
+# Overview of carML

-_XL/29_ is an eXperimental Language that is meant to take ideas from PowerLogo & Yeti, mixed in with my experiences of working with [Digamma](http://lojikil.com/p/digamma/).
+_carML_ (pronounce "caramel"), previously called _XL/29_ (eXperimental Language No. 29), is meant to take ideas from PowerLogo & Yeti, mixed in with my experiences of working with [Digamma](http://lojikil.com/p/digamma/).
 It's meant to be:

 - tiny